 Furthermore, the Code of Maryland Annotated Regulation (COMAR) and the Maryland Security and Privacy Act protect the residents of Maryland from having background checks conducted on them without proper authorization.

-How to Conduct a Background Check in Maryland
+How To Conduct a Background Check in MD

 Interested parties can find the information they need from the Maryland DPSCS, where the state criminal records central repository is maintained.
 To obtain a criminal history background check, the requester must submit a private petition packet and wait for approval from the DPSCS.